entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 Tip: Look at the -j output to identify which fields are available for the particular URL

-For numeric sequences you can use numeric related formatting; e.g.
+For numeric sequences, you can use numeric related formatting; e.g.
 %(view_count)05d will result in a string with view count padded with zeros up to 5 characters, like in 00042.